Similkameen Valley Wine Country...

 Never heard of it ?

-British Columbia’s Similkameen Valley earned the spotlight recently in enRoute magazine when it was identified as “one of the world’s five best wine regions you’ve never heard of.”
+British Columbia’s Similkameen Valley earned the spotlight in enRoute magazine when it was identified as “one of the world’s five best wine regions you’ve never heard of.”
 It is not likely this status will last long, so if the idea of discovering a new premium wine region sounds exciting to you, the time is right for Similkameen Valley wine touring.

 A familiar trend is emerging here in this desert-like southern B.C. wine-growing region along Hwy 3 between Princeton and Osoyoos... a trend seen again and again throughout the Pacific Northwest.
 First come the successes and notoriety of vineyards, with most grapes being sold to wineries outside the area; next, growers begin holding back some of the best grapes and planting more to produce wine under their own labels.

 The level of viticultural and enological activity in the Similkameen Valley appellation has increased markedly in the last few years as the wine-growing potential of this little-known, narrow mountain valley has been demonstrated.
-The Similkameen Valley’s vineyard acreage has increased by 73% since 2006 and its wineries now number eleven.
+The Similkameen Valley’s vineyard acreage has increased by 73% since 2006 and its wineries now number sixteen.

 When a wine-growing region begins to support more than just a few wineries, it is common to see the next step in that region's development to be the formation of a grass-roots winery association aimed at leveraging the power of numbers in collaborative marketing and regional wine-event coordination.